hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 }
 ```

-The table `fw_router_nat` contains the rules for NAT.
-The chain `postrouting`
+The table `fw_router_nat` contains the rules for NAT in one chain.
-contains the NAT rules for outgoing traffic: the chain is of type `nat` and
-attached to the hook `postrouting`.
-It contains a single rule that changes
-(`masquerade`) the source address of outgoing traffic on the external network
-interface (`oifname "ext0"`) to match the address of that interface.

-The table `fw_router_filter` contains the rules for filtering.
 The chain
+`postrouting` contains the NAT rules for outgoing traffic: the chain is of type
+`nat` and attached to the hook `postrouting`.
+It contains a single rule that
+changes (`masquerade`) the source address of outgoing traffic on the external
+network interface (`oifname "ext0"`) to match the address of that interface.

+The table `fw_router_filter` contains the rules for filtering in three chains.
-`input` contains the rules for incoming traffic that is addressed to the node
+The chain `input` contains the rules for incoming traffic that is addressed to
-itself: the chain is of type `filter` and attached to the hook `input`.
-By
+the node itself: the chain is of type `filter` and attached to the hook
-default this chain drops all traffic that goes through this chain and is not
+`input`.
+By default this chain drops all traffic that goes through this chain
-explicitly accepted by a rule in the chain (`policy drop`).
+and is not explicitly accepted by a rule in the chain (`policy drop`).

 1. The first rule allows all traffic that is already tracked by connection
    tracking (`ct`) and belongs to or is related to an existing connection (`ct